Interviews by NameOral Histories

 A longtime singer and songwriter, Burnham was part of a folk music tour in the New York area at the time of the assassination.
 She later visited Dealey Plaza in 1967.
 Recorded September 11, 2013.

-A longtime architect, Burson worked on the first phase of the adaptive reuse of the Texas School Book Depository building after it was purchased by Dallas County in 1978.
-Recorded February 13, 2002.
+A longtime architect, Rodger Burson worked on the first phase of the adaptive reuse of the Texas School Book Depository building after it was purchased by Dallas County.
+His wife, Carolyn Burson, was a member of the Dallas County Heritage Society in the 1970s.
+Recorded February 13, 2002, and April 18, 2014.

 A reporter for Dallas NBC affiliate WBAP-TV, Burton covered some of the events of the assassination weekend in Dallas.
 Later, he served as a commentator on community affairs.
 Recorded August 30, 1995.